Somu878/calculator-app-micro-project4/README.md

 - Reset button to clear the input.
 - Responsive design for mobile and desktop.

-## How to Use
+## Live Demo

-Just open `(https://calculater-micro-project4.netlify.app/)` in your browser and start calculating!
+Experience the Calculator App in action: [Calculator App on Netlify](https://calculater-micro-project4.netlify.app/)

 ## Installation